nireo/pch/README.md

 The communication between clients and the server is done using gRPC and the proto definitions can be found in the `/proto`.
 Since the client does a lot of the heavy lifting the gRPC server should not be used without the client together.
 Both crypto implementations are pretty well documented with comments.

+Currently the server supports having conversations between two terminals the UI is just lacking.

 ## TODO

 - [x] X3DH